 There are a number of benefits to using digital marketing, but here are our top three:

-- It fits your Gen Z and Millennial audience.
+1. It fits with your Gen Z and Millennial audience

-- It strengthens your potential to build relationships.
+2. It strengthens your potential to build relationships

-Another layer of listening might be in how quickly you respond to a student who completes a request-for-information form on your website.
-And here we’d underscore that digital marketing can be a great tool for setting the stage for your admissions team to do what they do best: engage in friendly, welcoming conversation that encourages the prospect to continue to the next step in the admissions process.
+One layer of “digital listening” might be found in how quickly a school responds to a student who completes a request-for-information form on their website.
+Digital marketing provides a great tool for preparing admissions teams to do what they do best: engage in friendly, welcoming conversation that encourages each prospect to continue to the next step in the admissions process.